Kodai-ji Temple in Kyoto

 Top:

 Kaisan-do Hall (Founder's Hall) - Kaisan-do is dedicated to the founding priest Sanko Joeki (1572 – 1650).
 He was also the 195th Abbot of Kennin-ji Temple in Kyoto.
-Inside the building you will find his statue and beautiful paintings by artists from the Tosa and Kano schools, which both developed during the Muromachi period (1392 - 1573).
-The elder brother and his wife of Kita-no-Mandokoro are also honoured there with 2 statues.
+Inside the building, you will find his statue and beautiful paintings by artists from the Tosa and Kano schools, which both developed during the Muromachi period (1392 - 1573).
+The elder brother and his wife of Kita-no-Mandokoro are also honored there with 2 statues.

 Iho-an Tea Ceremony House (The Cottage of Lingering Fragrances) - The tea house is known for its large circular window.
 It was designed by tea master Sen-no-Rikyu (1522 - 1591).

-Omotemon Gate - The gate was re-located from the Fushimi Castle.
+Omotemon Gate - The gate was relocated from the Fushimi Castle.
 It was constructed by Toyotomi Hideyoshi.

 Garyo-ro (Lying dragon corridor) - This wooden corridor connects Kaisan-do Hall and Otamaya.